-This subject focuses on developing graduate competencies relevant to practice in public health nutrition, that field of public health service delivery concerned with the prevention of dietary related disease.
-This subject covers the methodology of assessing community/population needs, building community capacity, program planning, strategy implementation and evaluation relevant to diet-related disease prevention and health promotion.
+This subject focuses on developing graduate competencies relevant to practice in community and public health nutrition, that field of public health service delivery concerned with the prevention of dietary related disease.
+This subject covers the methodology of assessing community and population needs, building community capacity, program planning, strategy implementation and evaluation relevant to diet related disease prevention and health promotion.
 This subject includes the study of the educational, organisational, legislative and environmental change strategies used to improve the nutritional health of communities.
-This subject includes nutritional assessment skills development, consideration of food and nutrition monitoring and surveillance, health economics, food law, food security and systems analysis and development that support improved population health and well-being.

 |Faculty||Faculty of Health Sciences & Medicine|

-3. Describe and critically analyse current public health nutrition practice contexts, priorities, strategies and initiatives at a national and international level
+1. Critically analyse public health nutrition practice contexts, priorities, strategies and initiatives.

-4. Demonstrate capacity building strategy awareness and describe the role of capacity building as a core strategy in public health nutrition intervention development and implementation
+2. Incorporate capacity building as a core strategy in public health nutrition intervention development and implementation plans.

-5. Identify and analyse public health nutrition problems as a prelude to intervention prioritisation and design
+3. Collect appropriate information and analyse public health nutrition problems to inform intervention planning.

 Assumed knowledge is the minimum level of knowledge of a subject area that students are assumed to have acquired through previous study.
 It is the responsibility of students to ensure they meet the assumed knowledge expectations of the subject.
 Students who do not possess this prior knowledge are strongly recommended against enrolling and do so at their own risk.
 No concessions will be made for students’ lack of prior knowledge.